TomHarrop/atol-annotation-report/reporting-tool/README.md

 # TODO

-- Notes on how to run the tools to produce the right output in the right format.
+- We should add notes on how to run the tools (AGAT, Busco etc.) to produce the right output in the right format.
-    AGAT, Busco, etc.
     We assume that this repo will have a pipeline (e.g. nextflow) in the future to provide this.